ghickman/tvrenamr/tvrenamr/README.markdown

 *Note:* Not including the `%x` section on Windows systems can cause problems when trying to run your media files.

+On the command line use the `-o` switch or set the `format` option in the defaults section of your config file.

 # Caveats | Known Issues